butfirstchai.com

 First thing is to keep your ingredients ready to use.

-Pour the sauce into the bowl of crumbled biscuits and fold it to coat every piece.
+• Pour the sauce into the bowl of crumbled biscuits and fold it to coat every piece.
 Lastly, transfer it into a lined pan and let it chill overnight before indulging.

 How to substitute chocolate with cocoa powder?

 For every 28 grams of unsweetened chocolate, you can use 3 tablespoons (18 grams) of cocoa powder and 1 tablespoon (14 grams) of unsalted butter.
-You will have to add sweetener to taste.
+You will have to add a sweetener to taste.

 28 grams unsweetened chocolate = 18 grams cocoa powder + 14 grams unsalted butter

-In this recipe, I have used 200 grams of chocolate which can be replaced with 20 tablespoons (120 grams) of cocoa powder and 112 grams of butter.
+In this recipe, I have used 200 grams of chocolate, which can be replaced with 20 tablespoons (120 grams) of cocoa powder and 112 grams of butter.

 Tips